aws/aws-encryption-sdk-dafny/aws-encryption-sdk-net-formally-verified/Benchmarks/README.md

 ```

 The benchmarks will run, and dump output to both the console
-and to the the `BenchmarkDotNet.Artifacts` directory.
+and to the `BenchmarkDotNet.Artifacts` directory.

 ## Troubleshooting